Citrix Gateway service for HDX Proxy

 Citrix Cloud services

 The Citrix Workspace aggregates all user resources into a single, personalized interface using a locally installed Workspace app (desktop and mobile) or a local browser.
-The Citrix Workspace communicates with the Citrix Virtual Apps and Desktops controller over Citrix Cloud Connector.
+The Citrix Workspace communicates with the Citrix Virtual Apps and Desktops controller over a Citrix Cloud Connector.

 Citrix Cloud Connector